metamn/mr-ui/src/basics/StyleGuide/StyleGuide.md

 ## Style guide

-Style guides associated with programming languages enhance code quality and reuse.
+Style guides associated with programming languages enhance code quality and code reuse.

 When code follows a style guide it is easy to understand and to extend by anybody else who also follows the same style guide.